 Oklahoma has a variety of MUSEUMS.
 The National Lighter Museum in Guthrie is the only museum in the country devoted to the collection of lighters and fire starters.
 The Museum of the Western Prairie in Altus features pioneer life.
 Villages of 7 different tribes of Plains Indians are at Anadarko including the only authentic Indian City in the country.
-Cherokee Village near Tahlequah has crafts, games, and dances.
+Cherokee Village on the historic grounds of the Cherokee Heritage Center has outdoor living exhibits.
 The Gilcrease Museum in Tulsa has both Western and Indian Art.

 The first inhabitants of what is now Oklahoma were NATIVE AMERICANS - Paleo-Indians.
 They were followed by the Archaic Period, the Woodland Period, and the Plains Village Culture.
 The state has the second largest Native American population of any state and many of them are descendants of the original 67 tribes that inhabited the Indian Territory.
 There are many Federally Recognized tribes and Indian Reservations.
 The state has many native american events and Indian Casinos.
 Famous Indians from Oklahoma include Geronimo and Chief Black Kettle, Great American athlete Jim Thorpe, and Maria Tallchief a well known ballerina.
 Will Rogers was first an Indian, then a cowboy, and then a national figure.